2018-Computational-Tools/assignment_python_package/README.md

 ## Testing the library

 - rather than testing your library interactively, you should write tests that automatically check your functionality
+- install `pytest` with `conda install -c anaconda pytest`
-- to run a specific test file, you can call e.g. `pytest tests/test_library.py` from the terminal (you may have to `pip install pytest` first) - take a look at the `tests/test_library.py` file to see what it checks
+- to run a specific test file, you can call e.g. `pytest tests/test_library.py` from the terminal - take a look at the `tests/test_library.py` file to see what it checks
 - to run doctests on a code file you can call e.g. `pytest src/awesome/module.py --doctest-modules`
-- to run all your tests and doctests automatically in **multiple virtual environments** to ensure your library works outside your current workspace and in multiple python versions (e.g. python 2.7 and python 3.7), call `tox` from the command line (you may have to `pip install tox` first)
+- to run all your tests and doctests automatically in **multiple virtual environments** to ensure your library works outside your current workspace and in multiple python versions (e.g. python 2.7 and python 3.7), install `conda install -c conda-forge tox` and call `tox` from the terminal
 - to run all tests for just one specific version, use e.g. `tox -e py37` - take a look at the `tox.ini` to see how it is setup and use `tox -l` to find the list of available testing environments

 ## Documenting the library